joe-github/Coursera_Capstone/docs/README.md

 ## Methodology

-By exploreing Chinese Restaurant locations in the five major US cities with the Four Square API through the explore endpoint to find all Chinese Restaurant venues info.
+By exploring Chinese Restaurant locations in the five major US cities with the Four Square API through the explore endpoint to find all Chinese Restaurant venues info.
 The near function query is used to get venues in these cities, and also using the CategoryID to fillter out only Chinese Restaurant.

 Here is an example of the explore request: